 (i) providing pecuniary benefits to participants and their beneficiaries; and

 (ii) defraying reasonable expenses of administering the plan;

-a.
-All shares held directly or indirectly by or on behalf of a pension benefit plan and/or the beneficiaries thereof shall be voted solely in the pecuniary interest of plan participants.
+(a) All shares held directly or indirectly by or on behalf of a defined benefit pension plan and/or the beneficiaries thereof shall be voted solely in the pecuniary interest of plan participants.
 Voting to further non-pecuniary, environmental, social, political, ideological or other benefits or goals is prohibited.